When you start to learn about trading, how do you check that your system is profitable or not?

-Now, without risking your money, you have traded in stock market and also if you trade was profitable or not.
+Now, without risking your money, you have traded in the stock market and also if your trade was profitable or not.

 How to paper trade in stocks

-- Select the stocks/index futures of your choice as per trading system.
+- Select the stocks/index futures of your choice as per the trading system.

-- Now, as per your trading system, you wait for trade to trigger.
+- Now, as per your trading system, you wait for the trade to trigger.

-- When you exit the trade, you note down — exit price, profit/loss in the journal.
+- When you exit the trade, you note down — the exit price, and profit/loss in the journal.